 Deductibility of compensation expense under Code Section 162(m) of the Internal Revenue Code has not been a material consideration for our Compensation Committee based on the levels and types of compensation we pay.
 Code Section 162(m) limits the U.S. federal income tax deduction for compensation paid to our NEOs.
 Commencing with our 2018 fiscal year, the maximum U.S. federal income tax deduction that we may receive for annual compensation paid to any officer covered by Code Section 162(m) is \$1,000,000 per officer.
 For years prior to 2018, we also were permitted to receive a tax deduction for "performance-based" compensation as defined under Code Section 162(m) without regard to the \$1,000,000 limitation.
 However, U.S. tax legislation enacted in December 2017 eliminated the performance-based exception.
-These new rules became effective starting in 2018 for us, except that certain equity awards (such as stock options) that we granted in 2017 and earlier may still be able to qualify as performance-based compensation.
-To the extent that in 2018 or any later year, the aggregate amount of any covered officer's salary, bonus, and amount realized from option exercises and vesting of restricted stock, performance based units or other equity awards, and certain other compensation amounts that are recognized as taxable income by the officer exceeds \$1,000,000 in any year, we will not be entitled to a U.S. federal income tax deduction for the amount over \$1,000,000 in that year.
+These new rules became effective starting in 2018 for us, except that certain equity awards (such as stock options) that we aggregate amount of any covered officer's salary, bonus, and the amount realized from option exercises and vesting of restricted stock, performance-based units or other equity awards, and certain other compensation amounts that are recognized as taxable income by the officer, exceeds \$1,000,000 in any year, we will not be entitled to a U.S. federal income tax deduction for the amount over \$1,000,000 in that year.
 The Committee will continue to consider tax implications in making compensation decisions and, when believed to be in the best long-term interests of our stockholders, we may provide compensation that is not fully deductible.

 We expense the cost of employee stock-based compensation in accordance with the fair value method contained in the Financial Accounting Standards Board Accounting Standards Codification "Compensation - Stock Compensation" (which we refer to as the ASC Stock Compensation Topic).
-We recorded stock-based compensation expense of \$16.3 million in 2020, \$15.3 million in 2019, and \$9.9 million in 2018.
+We recorded stock-based compensation expense of \$16.9 million in 2021, \$16.3 million in 2020, and \$15.3 million in 2019.
 As a result, the expense related to equity compensation has been and will continue to be a material consideration in our overall compensation program design.